Close Menu

 Training Challenges with Shih-Tzus

-Training Tips for Success
+Tips for Successful Training

-• Keep training sessions short and fun.
+• Training sessions should be kept brief and fun.

-• Stay consistent with commands and routines.
+• Consistency with commands and procedures.

 Shih-Tzu’s Health Concerns and Vet Care